-- Encourage private landowners to preserve open space. - 2.
-Use secondary water for watering of landscapes and greenery. - Require new subdivisions to set aside land for city parks either by paying an impact fee for parks or by requiring that land be dedicated to the city for parkland. - 4.
+- 1. Encourage private landowners to preserve open space. - 2.
+Encourage use of secondary water for watering landscapes and greenery. - Require new subdivisions to set aside land for city parks either by paying an impact fee for parks or by requiring land be dedicated to the city for parkland. - 4.
 Require a 30-foot green space buffer zone for any new development which is adjacent to a collector street. - 5.
-All new roads to run in a grid pattern for uniform vehicular traffic control, where possible. - 6.
+All new roads run in a grid pattern for uniform vehicular traffic control, where possible. - 6.
 Encourage citizens to reduce air pollution through decreased driving and increased bicycle and pedestrian travel. - 7.
-Encourage citizens to adhere to the "no idling" vehicular laws.

-- 8. Encourage citizens to adhere to air quality conditions and heed recommendations to not burning on "yellow" and "red" pollution days. - 9.
+Encourage citizens to adhere to "no idling" vehicular laws. - 8.
+Encourage citizens to adhere to air quality conditions and heed recommendations to not burn on "yellow" and "red" pollution days. - 9.
 Encourage citizens to be mindful of limited landfill and energy resources and therefore, recycle as much as possible. - 10.
-Preserve City owned property at Stewart Hill, adjacent to Providence City Cemetery, for future park/open space. - 2.4.4 Goal: The City boundary should ultimately go east to the Logan City boundary U.S.

-Forest Service land boundary and should go south to Spring Creek, continue west along Spring Creek to Providence and Logan on the west.
+Preserve City property at Stewart Hill, adjacent to Providence City Cemetery, for park/open space. - 2.4.4 Goal: The City boundary should ultimately go east to the Logan City boundary and south to Spring Creek, continue west along Spring Creek to Providence and Logan on the west.
 River Heights needs to consider adjacent land for potential annexation.
-These considerations may include best use and fit for the environment of the community. - 2.4.5 Goal: Maintain a plan for excessive storm water runoff.
+These considerations may include the best use and fit for the environment of the community. - 2.4.5 Goal: Maintain a plan for excessive storm water runoff.

-Strategy: Maintain and update, as needed, the storm water runoff plan for River Heights, coordinated with Logan and Providence.
+Maintain and update, as needed, the storm water runoff plan for River Heights, coordinated with Logan and Providence.